Author has written 10 stories for Phantom of the Opera, and Twilight.

-First of all, my real name is Maria, and I live in sunny (sometimes) Miami, Florida, USA.
+First of all, my real name is Maria, and I live in Florida, USA.
 My mind, however, frequently roams through different fictional realms, so I am not always in my body!
 Hee, hee!

-My husband has no choice but to share me with Gerrik, as well as Edward Cullen, now.
+My husband has no choice but to share me with "Gerrik" (Gerard Butler played the Phantom in the 2004 film), as well as Edward Cullen.

 MY THOUGHTS ON BOOKS

-I enjoy reading non-fiction as well as fiction.
-Non-fiction topics that interest me are: psychology (textbooks as well as general self-help), philosophy, theology, and art.
+I enjoy reading nonfiction as well as fiction.
+Nonfiction topics that interest me are: psychology, philosophy, theology, and art.